Robotnik08/cdosato/README.md

 I have build a downloadable documentation for Dosato, you can download it [here](https://github.com/Robotnik08/Dosato-docs).<br>
 This documentation is also available online [here](https://robotnik08.github.io/Dosato-docs/).<br>

+## Demo

+If you want to see what you can do with dosato, check out the demos directory. <br>

+## Testing

+Navigate to the tests directory and run rununittests.bat (for windows) or rununittests.sh (for unix) <br>

 ## Contributing